 FOR IMMEDIATE RELEASE

-In making the announcement, Dr. Gardner explained that the John Gladstone Chair of Preaching and Worship is one of the key academic Chairs that is part of the College’s four strategic priorities between 2015 and 2018.
+In making the announcement, Dr. Gardner explained that endowing the MacRae Centre is one of the four strategic priorities between 2015 and 2018.
 These priorities are:

 - Refurbishing the College building on Acadia’s campus;